Toloka/docs/en/toloka-apps/concepts/quickstart.md

 1. Enter a name for the batch.

-1. Upload work items in one of the following ways:
+1. Upload task items in one of the following ways:

     - Upload a ready-made TSV file.

     - Enter the data in text format.

-      Each line with data is a work item.
+      Each line with data is a task item.
 You can later view each item's status.

 1. Click **Create batch** again.
 Done!
 You created a batch.